Create a Survey in less than 60 seconds!

 1. Use of AR in Pre-sale to enhance customer experience:

 Pre-sale is the phase when the prospect is yet to become your customer.
 This phase is of utmost significance to the sellers, as this is when a prospect converts into a customer.
-So we will guide you through multiple means by which AR can enhance customer experience over here.
+So, we will guide you through multiple ways AR can enhance customer experience over here.

-(a) AR helps the prospects to ease their decision making regarding product or service:
+(a) AR helps the prospects to ease their decision-making regarding products or services:

 (b) AR guides the shoppers to identify the trend